ETS-PoliTO/esp32-sniffer/README.md

 - Sequence Number (SN)
 - HT Capabilities Info

 After each minute these informations are sent to a [server](https://github.com/ETS-PoliTO/ETS-Server) and processed.
-Finally, it is possible to see the processed informations (real time location of the smartphones, smartphone frequency, etc.) through a [GUI](https://github.com/ETS-PoliTO/GUI-Application).
+Finally, it is possible to see the processed informations (smartphones real time location, smartphone frequency, etc.) through a [GUI](https://github.com/ETS-PoliTO/GUI-Application).

 ### Demo
 [![Watch the video](https://img.youtube.com/vi/NMywky9Ts_w/maxresdefault.jpg)](https://youtu.be/NMywky9Ts_w)